jacob-ieyoub/Berkeley-Deep-Drive-Object-Detection/README.md

 # Berkeley-Deep-Drive-Object-Detection
-Object Detection implemented in YOLOv3, PyTorch and Keras on Google Colab.
+Object Detection implemented in YOLOv3 on the Berkeley Deep Drive Dataset.